Linn County Amateur Radio Emergency Services

 This is optional. this radio is an inexpensive way to learn about Ham Radio.
 You can use it to check into local repeaters in Linn County and talk to other Hams in the area.

-Programming cable for the Baofeng radio runs about $12 ships from china, worth the wait.
+Programming cable for the Baofeng radio runs about $12.
 This will also program other radios from Kenwood, Yaesu and Icom.

 Or use this guide to manually program the Baofeng UV-5R Radio.